-For Due from related parties and Management fee receivables, the Company estimates ECL based on days past due for groupings of credit accounts with similar loss patterns.
+For trade receivables recorded under 'Due from related parties' and 'Management fee receivables', the Company estimates ECL based on days past due for groupings of credit accounts with similar loss patterns.
 Credit accounts are grouped based on their nature.
 The provision matrix is based on historical loss experience adjusted for current and forward-looking information.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
-The Company's historical credit loss experience and forecast of economic conditions may also not be representative of customers' actual default in the future (see Notes 5 and 19).
+The Company's historical credit loss experience and forecast of economic conditions may also not be representative of customers' actual default in the future (see Notes 6 and 19).